erhard-lab/grandRescue/README.md

 # Preparation: Prepare a gedi genome

-SLAM-Resuce uses the [GEDI framework](https://github.com/erhard-lab/gedi) and therefore, the reference genome as well as the pseudo genome need to be indexed with gedi as well.
+esuce uses the [GEDI framework](https://github.com/erhard-lab/gedi) and therefore, the reference genome as well as the pseudo genome need to be indexed with gedi as well.

     gedi -e IndexGenome -s reference.fa -a reference.gtf -n h.ens90

     gedi -e IndexGenome -s reference_pseudo_T2C.fa -a reference_pseudo.gtf -n h.ens90_pseudo

-With -n you can specify a name to access the indexed gedi genome in other applications like SLAM-Rescue.
+With -n you can specify a name to access the indexed gedi genome in other applications like grandRescue.
 For more on gedi genomes, see [here](https://github.com/erhard-lab/gedi/wiki/Genomic).

-# SLAM-Rescue functions
+# grandRescue functions

 The complete mapping and rescue procedure consists of the following steps: